pranitbauva1997/pranitbauva1997.github.io/_posts/blog/2018-04-14-Cryptocurrencies-arent-a-solution.md

 in cryptocurrency exchanges are extremely common.
 And did I mention about the huge bid ask spread they charge?
 Ouch, 3-5% of the trade amount would definitely hurt your pockets.

+## High Volatility

+The cryptocurrency markets at this point in time are extremely volatile.
+Let's say a merchant wants to sell some goods worth $8000 and according to the current BTC price, the buyer has to pay 1 BTC.
+Now, the merchant has an open position in BTC.
+He can either go in the market and quickly sell it and pay the broker/exchange fees of around 3-5% or it can carry forward the open position where he runs the risk of the currency being devalued.
+If the next day, BTC prices drop to $7000, then the merchant took a loss of $1000.
+Of course, if you are a derivatives trader, you could argue that you can hedge the open position using futures and options (one of the strategy being gamma scalping), but then think about it again, should a simple merchant be involved in complex derivatives transactions (and pay a hefty fee for that too)?
+Probably no, right?

 All of these obviously shows that cryptocurrency doesn't solve nor it intends to solve such problems and that it should be just seen as a computer